 There is a permanently dark side of the Moon

-The Moon has a far side that always faces away from Earth due to tidal locking, but this far side receives just as much sunlight on average as the near side.
-The word 'dark' in the popular phrase historically meant 'unknown', not 'unilluminated'.
+The Moon has a far side that permanently faces away from Earth due to tidal locking, but this side receives just as much sunlight over a lunar month as the near side.
+The popular phrase 'dark side' historically referred to the far side being unknown or unmapped, not unilluminated.

 What we know